jaliph/auto-dm/README.md

 - **Usage**: Place files in the share folder and reference them by filename in the API
 - **Cross-Platform**: Paths work correctly on Windows, macOS, and Linux

+### AI Auto-Reply with Ollama
+- **Automatic Responses**: Automatically replies to received text messages using AI
+- **Ollama Integration**: Uses local Ollama server for AI responses
+- **Conditional Activation**: Only enabled when both Ollama URL and model are configured
+- **Connection Resilience**: Automatically disables feature if Ollama server is unavailable
+- **Response Cleaning**: Automatically removes internal AI thinking patterns from responses
+- **Text-Only**: Only responds to text messages, not media files
+- **Real-time**: Processes messages as they are received

 ## Installation

 ### Option 1: Download Pre-built Binary (Recommended)